edwardjing1998/aws-spring-boot-api/README.md

       ? (selectedLeftVendors.length === 0 ? false : leftAllTrue)
       : (selectedRightVendors.length === 0 ? false : rightAllTrue);

-  const rightEnableCondition = selectedRightVendors.length > 0 && rightAllTrue;
+  // RIGHT: enable checkbox only if there is a selection AND all selected have queueForMail=true const rightEnableCondition = selectedRightVendors.length > 0 && rightAllTrue;

   const checkboxDisabled =